Posted by Ivy McCoy on January 24

 I look forward to learn more things each summer and apply them to my life.
 I most certainly look forward to this summer and I know that my daughter will have some excellent counselors to look up to and lots of fun new friends around camp!

-Assistant Director/Day Program.
+Summer Director.
 Wife to Brett.
+Mom to Lola Kate.
 Jsu grad.
 Quality time is my love language.
 Always ready for adventure.
 Loud and proud.